SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 - Jokes about her ability to do stuff not possible.
 - More jokes about her Pinkie sense?
 - Jokes about her straight mane sad state?
+- Joke about how random she is.
+- Joke about how she likes to prank ponies.
+- Joke about her costumes.
+- Joke about her out of character moments.
 -

 ### Undecided: